jremes-foss/kube-ngircd/README.md

 ### Elevate Privileges to Operator

-If you want to log in as operator, read the password from `ngircd.conf` file and then type in your IRC client after logging to server:
+If you want to log in as operator, read the password from `ngircd.conf` configuration file and then type in your IRC client after logging to server:

 ```
 /oper nick password